I do a lot of soapboxing about how critical it is to maximize control over your time and attention.

 Have you heard how people are working themselves to death in Japan?
 Literally.
 It’s happening so often, it has a name: Karōshi.
 Stress from overwork leads to heart attack and stroke.
 The first time I heard about it, I thought, “Wow.
 I can’t imagine working so hard that it kills me.”

 But if I’m honest with myself, I’ve come perilously close to the edge a few times in my life.
 I can’t define “the edge” for you, but I could feel my mental health radically de-stabilized.
-Each time I’ve felt in danger of actually losing control of my mind, I was in full over-achiever mode.
+And each time I’ve felt in danger of actually losing control of my mind… I was in full over-achiever mode.

 Join me on a little tangent so I can get around to explaining how I might actually be a candidate for working myself to death.

 My boundaries in other areas of my life are less firm.
-I know that a burning desire to crack open the bones of life and suck out the marrow amacabre, maybe, but credit to my friend Angie for this riveting descriptor combined with my people-pleasing, over-achieving tendencies… mean that I inevitably take on more than is reasonable.
+I know that a burning desire to “crack open the bones of life and suck out the marrow” bmacabre, maybe, but credit to my friend Angie for this riveting descriptor combined with my people-pleasing, over-achieving tendencies… mean that I inevitably take on more than is reasonable.
 And I realized on my run tonight that a go-getter like me is fully capable of working themselves to death.
+Especially when exposed to an online-onslaught of opportunities to people-please and over-achieve.
 Which is why I’m quitting the internet.

 Bye Bye Commitments